iLVL-Key/FFXI/gearswap/readme.md

 # IMPORTANT #
 - You must have the _**Text**_ addon loaded in order to use these Gearswap lua files.
 It can be found in the Windower launcher under the addons tab.
 - When you load this file for the first time, your HUD may not be in a good position, or may be too large.
 If the HUD is not in a good position, go to the Heads Up Display options and adjust the HUDposX and HUDposY options, then save and reload the file.
 Adjust and repeat until positioned as desired.
 If the HUD is too large (or small), adjust the FontSize, LineSpacer, and ColumnSpacer options as needed.
 Suggested placement is center screen, just above your chat log.

+# FAQ #
+**Q:** Why am I crashing when I load one of your luas?
+**A:** You're missing the Text plugin.

+**Q:** Can I use these without the HUD?
+**A:** Yes, you can turn off the HUD by going into the Advanced Options in the file and changing ShowHUD to false, this will make it so it is not shown by default when you change job and load the file.
+You can also turn it on and off in the game by typing //hud.
+You MUST still have the Text plugin regardless.

+**Q:** Can I request a feature or change, or report a bug?
+**A:** Abso-freakin-lutely.
+Message me @ Valefor.Keylesta on ffxiah.com

 # Changelog #